 The table below summarizes the GPIO and Analog to Digital Converter input positions on the header

-Device Settings page displayes the current firmware version, Device ID, Account Settings and Basic Network Settings.
-A logged in user can change and save the Device ID, User name, password and network settings.
+Device Settings page displays the current firmware version, Device ID, Account Settings and Basic Network Settings.
+A logged-in user can change and save the Device ID, User name, password and network settings.

 9.Controlling the Module Through TELNET Interface

 The simple set of ASCII based human-readable command set supported by this module makes controlling relays easy via TELNET protocol very easy.
 The following sections give examples of how to use the module with Hyper Terminal and Tera term.